fltk/fltk/README.CMake.txt

 OPTION_USE_PANGO - default OFF
    Enables use of the Pango library for drawing text.
 Pango supports all unicode-defined scripts and gives FLTK limited support of right-to-left scripts.
-This option makes sense only under X11, and also requires Xft.
+This option makes sense only under X11 or Wayland, and also requires Xft.

+OPTION_USE_KDIALOG - default ON
+   Under the KDE desktop, allows class Fl_Native_File_Chooser to use the kdialog utility program to construct its file dialog windows, when that utility is available at run time on the system.
+This option makes sense only under X11 or Wayland.

 OPTION_USE_WAYLAND - default ON
    Enables the use of Wayland for all window operations, of Cairo for all